fjvallarino/monomer/tasks.md

   - Implement Global keys
   - Improve merge process
   - Add a way to get path of widget given an id, and provide a method to send a message/event (most likely, a new Request kind)

-- Pending
   - Rename EventResult to something more accurate
     - Replace resultWidget and friends with non-Maybe versions (update widgets)

+- Pending
   - Add _renderLast_ function to Renderer, which delays rendering until the first pass is done
     - Futher calls to _renderLast_ should not be ignored (tooltip on dropdown menu?)
     - A _handleDelayedRendering_ also needs to be added
     - We also need a way of receiving events on _upper_ layers
-    - This all is needed for dropdowns, but it's also useful for tooltips
+    - All this is needed for dropdowns, but it's also useful for tooltips
   - Improve hstack/vstack
     - If available space is greater than requested, do not apply resizing logic
   - Does a styling engine make sense or doing something similar to Flutter is simpler?